borrageiros/ShotUp/docs/Sway and wlroots support.md

 ## Troubleshooting

-Q) Flameshot doesn't take a screenshot, it just hangs!
+Q) Shotup doesn't take a screenshot, it just hangs!

 A) Please ensure that the packages are installed, and that the variables are exported.
-This is usually caused by Flameshot receiving no response from the desktop portal.
+This is usually caused by Shotup receiving no response from the desktop portal.
 This can be verified by running `dbus-monitor --session sender=org.freedesktop.portal.Desktop destination=org.freedesktop.portal.Desktop`.

-Q) Flameshot takes one screenshot, then won't take anymore!
+Q) Shotup takes one screenshot, then won't take anymore!

-A) There is a bug in xdg-desktop-portal-wlr and Flameshot causing calls with the same token to fail.
-If you see a sdbus vtable error in the xdpw logs, either used the [patched version](https://github.com/nullobsi/xdg-desktop-portal-wlr/tree/improve-screenshot) or update Flameshot to the latest master.
+A) There is a bug in xdg-desktop-portal-wlr and Shotup causing calls with the same token to fail.
+If you see a sdbus vtable error in the xdpw logs, either used the [patched version](https://github.com/nullobsi/xdg-desktop-portal-wlr/tree/improve-screenshot) or update Shotup to the latest master.

 # River wlroots support

-Like mentioned above, Flameshot now works on wlroots based Wayland compositors, however, there is a weird problem with river and that is when setting `XDG_CURRENT_DESKTOP=river`, Flameshot won't work.
-The fix is you need to trick Flameshot that you are on `sway`.
+Like mentioned above, Shotup now works on wlroots based Wayland compositors, however, there is a weird problem with river and that is when setting `XDG_CURRENT_DESKTOP=river`, Shotup won't work.
+The fix is you need to trick Shotup that you are on `sway`.
 Hence, you need to run river like so:

 ```sh
 XDG_CURRENT_DESKTOP=sway dbus-run-session river